pdtxie/mlab-nmep-hw2/WORKSHEET.md

 Linear with num_classes output units
 ```

 > ReLU activation after every Conv and Linear layer.
-DO **NOT** Forget to add activatioons after every layer.
+DO **NOT** Forget to add activations after every layer.
 Do not apply activation after the last layer.

 ## 4.1 How many parameters does AlexNet have?
 How does it compare to LeNet?
 With the same batch size, how much memory do LeNet and AlexNet take up while training?
 > (hint: use `gpuststat`)